 Extraction of phenolic compounds from powder samples

-The selective extraction of the phenolic compounds was achieved through the Deli et al.16protocol, in which the maceration of dried plant powder with solvent was chosen as an extraction method in order to minimize possible degradation of the matrix active compounds.
-2 g of powder were solubilized in extracted 20 mL of solvent mixture methanol/water (70/30, v/v).
+The selective extraction of the phenolic compounds was achieved through the Deli et al.16protocol, in which the maceration of dried plant powder with solvent was chosen as an extraction method to minimize possible degradation of the matrix active compounds.
+About 2 g of powder were solubilized in extracted 20 mL of solvent mixture methanol/water (70/30, v/v).
 The mixture was allowed to stir at 300 rpm using a magnetic stirrer (Pierron MT 15140) for 24 hr at room temperature and then filtered through Whatman N°1 filter paper to remove insoluble residues.
 The filtrate was then completed to 15 mL by addition of extraction solvent and stored at 4°C until analysis for their contents in phenolics and antioxidant activities.

 Determination of total phenolic content (TPC)